Checker Framework logo

 Java expression parser

 A number of type annotations take, as an argument, a Java expression.
-The representation for these (the JavaExpression class) is a hack.
+The representation for these is as a JavaExpression.
 The goal of this project is to remove it.

 The JavaExpression class represents an AST.
-There is no need for the Checker Framework to define its own AST when the JavaParser AST already exists and is maintained.
-In fact, JavaExpressionParseUtil uses JavaParser, but needlessly converts a JavaParser Expression into a JavaExpression.
+There is no need for the Checker Framework to define its own AST when the javac AST already exists and is maintained.

 The goals for the project include:

 Direct replacement of the classes is not possible, or we would have done it already.
-For example, JavaExpression contains some methods that JavaParser lacks, such as isUnassignableByOtherCode.
+For example, JavaExpression contains some methods that javac lacks, such as isUnassignableByOtherCode.
 As a first step before doing the tasks listed above, you may want to convert these methods from instance methods of JavaExpression into static methods in JavaExpressions, making JavaExpression more like a standard AST that can be replaced by JavaParser classes.
 You also need to decide how to store the type field of JavaExpression, when JavaExpression is eliminated.
-An alternate design (or a partial step in the refactoring process) would be to retain the JavaExpression class, but make it a thin wrapper around JavaParser classes that do most of the real work.
+An alternate design (or a partial step in the refactoring process) would be to retain the JavaExpression class, but make it a thin wrapper around javac classes that do most of the real work.

 Another aspect of this project is fixing the issues that are labeled "JavaExpression".